-- If the Monterey installation gets stuck/frozen at any point, try to update Monterey in the Safe Mode.
+- If the Ventura installation gets stuck/frozen at any point, try to update Ventura in the Safe Mode.

 - Restore your updated Mac from the Time Machine backup or other backups.

-- You will be asked to enter the Apple ID password and Mac's password to update the authentication in the new macOS Monterey.
+- You will be asked to enter the Apple ID password and Mac's password to update the authentication in the new macOS Ventura.

 - Some apps may have to ask for permission to access your contacts and calendar even though you previously granted permission.